AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Introduction

-It is also important to address that a brief book chapter \cite{kobayashi2022uncertainty} has been published only on UO$_{2}$+SiC/SiC system case while this article elaborates on the methodologies, whole process map for UQ/SA method, and outputs of interests for both the U$_{3}$Si$_{2}$+SiC/SiC and UO$_{2}$+SiC/SiC systems in the light of digital twin-enabling technology.
+It should be noted that a book chapter \cite{kobayashi2023uncertainty} has been exclusively dedicated to the UO$_{2}$+SiC/SiC system case study (A preprint is also available online).
+Conversely, this article provides a comprehensive elaboration on the methodologies, the entire process framework for the UQ (Uncertainty Quantification/Sensitivity Analysis) approach, and the relevant outcomes for both U$_{3}$Si$_{2}$+SiC/SiC and UO$_{2}$+SiC/SiC systems, in the context of facilitating digital twin technology.